gbellocchi/genov/README.md

-# HWPE Wrapper Automated Specialization Tool
+# Accelerator Wrapper Generator

 ## Introduction
 ### Description
-The HWPE Wrapper Generator Tool consists of a set of Python packages, System Verilog templates and a Makefile that permit to speed up the integration and deployment of hardware accelerators in PULP-based systems [1].
+The Accelerator Wrapper Generator consists of a set of Python packages, System Verilog templates and a Makefile that permit to speed up the integration and deployment of hardware accelerators in PULP-based systems [1].
 To learn more about HWPE, take a look at [2] and [3].

 The integration of custom accelerators is simplified by the definition of a communication/control interface in the form of a wrapper to the acceleration logic that can be instantiated multiple times within a PULP-based cluster.
 A wrapper encapsulates the functionality of a HWPE streamer and controller modules.
 Since these modules have dependencies on the specific accelerator (engine) implementation, it is necessary to distinguish between their static and variable RTL components.
 Once the user has defined key properties of its accelerator design, the specialization of the wrapper is simplified via template instantiation.